Chanjee03/identifying-suspicious-browser-extension/README.md

 # identifying-suspicious-browser-extension
 This task involves identifying and removing suspicious or unused Firefox extensions to improve browser security and performance.
 It includes reviewing permissions, researching extension reputations, removing risks, and documenting actions taken, ensuring a safer, faster, and privacy-friendly browsing experience.

-# Task 7: Identify and Remove Suspicious Browser Extensions (Firefox)
+# Identify and Remove Suspicious Browser Extensions (Firefox)

 ## 📌 Description
 This task involves identifying and removing suspicious or unused Firefox extensions to improve browser security and performance.
 It includes reviewing permissions, researching extension reputations, removing risks, and documenting actions taken, ensuring a safer, faster, and privacy-friendly browsing experience.